 Egg-xercise and Hare-robics.
 The Easter Bunny also maintains a balanced diet and eats lots of carrots.

-While the Easter Bunny’s exact home is unknown, the Easter Bunny begins delivering eggs and candy from the South Pacific and travels west all the way to the United States, visiting other countries along the way.
+While the Easter Bunny’s exact home on the island is unknown, the Easter Bunny begins delivering eggs and candy from the South Pacific and travels west all the way to the United States, visiting other countries along the way.

 The Easter Bunny is a hare, not a rabbit.
 Although rabbits and hares are a lot alike, there are several differences.For example, hares (like the one pictured) are generally larger and faster than rabbits and have have longer ears and larger feet than rabbits.